Rajasthan Police in Noida to arrest News18 anchor Aman Chopra for show on Alwar temple demolition

 The Rajasthan Police on Sunday said that a team of officials are in Noida to arrest News18 India television anchor Aman Chopra in connection with a case filed against him for allegedly promoting enmity between different groups and hurting religious sentiments during a show, The Indian Express reported.

-The police said that their team had gone to Chopra’s home on Saturday but did not find him there.
+The police said that their team had gone to Chopra’s home on Saturday but could not find him there.
 Officers had also visited the anchor’s office in Noida on May 1, according to Newslaundry.

 “Our team is camping in Noida and searching all possible locations to trace him [Chopra],” Superintendent of Police Sudhir Joshi told PTI.
 “Yesterday also our team went to Chopra’s house but he was not found there and his residence was locked.”